proycon/homepage/content/post/break_free_do_not_be_a_prisoner_of_your_software/index.md

 should use any of these either!

 *"Well, you sound like a fun person!"*, you might think at this point, and sometimes people indeed do wonder why I hold the views I do.
-I am a bit of an idealist, I guess.
-I don't hold these views to be an annoyance or to cause inconvenience, but where for most people these are probably rather inconsequential choices, I do see them as being quite consequential, as I see an important *ethical* dimension that needs to be addressed, and in this article I will explain my reasoning.
+I won't deny that I am a bit of an idealist.
+I don't hold these views to be an annoyance or to cause inconvenience, but where for most people these are probably rather inconsequential choices, I do see them as being quite consequential, as I see an important *ethical* dimension that needs to be addressed.

+In this article I will explain my reasoning.
+I will argue that the increasing role software plays in our lives, like in the form of social media platforms, comes with considerable concerns.
+There is a massive intrusion on our privacy ongoing, and we are being targetted psychologically in a manner that is not in our best interest.
+This is has a direct impact on our societies, our politics, and ultimately our freedom, which it at the heart of the issue.
+We must break free from the walled-in prisons that software platforms lure us into and must act more responsibly in our new digital role as both consumer and producer.

 ## And so it begins...